sftcd/tlspad/README.md

 - [ignore-stubby.sh](ignore-stubby.sh) generates (or updates) the ``ignore.addrs``
 file, with the ``addresss_data`` found in ``/etc/stubby/stubby.cfg.
 Those are the addresses stubby uses for DoT.
+- [browser-ignores.sh](browser-ignores.sh) fires up each of our browsers with a fake localhost URL just to capture the IP addresses to which the browser communicates that aren't related to the web site in which we're interested.
+The non-local IPs from that list are added to the ``ignore.addrs`` file.

 The ``ignore.addrs`` file causes ``Tls2Music.py`` to skip those addresses when making music.
 Including all the DNS IPs sometimes makes for more boring sound:-)